-SCRAPES, BUMPS AND BRUISES ARE PART OF GROWING INTO YOUR BODY, learning how to judge risks and how to negotiate the environment within a large group of other active 3 and 4 year olds who are also developing socially, emotionally and physically.
+your body, learning how to judge risks and how to negotiate the environment within a large group of other active 3 and 4 year olds who are also developing socially, emotionally and physically.
 While accidents happen, together we can manage risks.